Truck stop: Truck stop services

 The retail stores in large truck stops offer a large selection of 12-volt DC products, such as coffee makers, combo television units, toaster ovens, and frying pans primarily targeted towards truck drivers, who often spend extended periods of time on the road.
 Such shops generally offer a wide selection of maps, road atlases, truck stop and freeway exit guides, truck accessories (such as CB radio equipment and hazmat placards), plus entertainment media such as movies, video games, music, and audiobooks.
-Increasingly, as interstate truck drivers have become a large market for satellite radio, these retail stores also sell various satellite radio receivers for both XM and Sirius XM as well as subscriptions to those services.
+Increasingly, as interstate truck drivers have become a large market for satellite radio, these retail stores also sell various satellite radio receivers for both XM and SiriusXM as well as subscriptions to those services.
 Kiosks run by cellular phone providers are also common.

 Most long-haul tractors have sleeping berths, and many truck drivers keep their diesel engines running for heating or cooling for the sake of comfort.
 Because idling diesel engines make considerable noise (and are a source of pollution) they are often banned from such use near residential areas.
 Truck stops (along with public rest stops) are the main places where truck drivers may rest peacefully, as required by regulations.
 Modern innovations, such as truck heaters and auxiliary power units, are becoming more common, and some truck stops now provide power, air conditioning, and communications through systems such as IdleAir.
 Many truck stops used to have load board monitors for truck drivers to find real time information on loads, jobs, weather and news.
 However, DAT Solutions, the largest provider of load boards, removed its monitors from thousands of truck stops and moved all its services online and to its load board mobile apps.
 Most chain truck stops also have WLAN Internet access in their parking areas.
 Idle reduction—reducing the amount of fuel consumed by truck fleets during idling—is an ongoing economical and environmental effort.